 Career path – the retention rate will be significantly improved when employers show interest and guide their employees' careers.

-Benefits of using an onboarding process flow
+Benefits of using an employee onboarding process flow

 Bringing new employees on board might be a bit challenging.
 That's why many suggest building an onboarding process.
 The roles of managers, mentors, human resources, and new hires need to be clearly defined.